jamesoneill54/ca400-final-year-project/docs/documentation/technical-guide.md

 All of the source code for this project is written in [Java 8](https://www.oracle.com/technetwork/java/javase/overview/java8-2100321.html).
 We thought that an object oriented design would be the best way to implement both the algorithm and the visual display, having classes for the environment, each ant, etc. Each component of the algorithm needs to hold state throughout the running of the algorithm, so an object oriented implementation seemed the best choice.

-The implementation of our project follows the design, and is broken into two main components:
+The implementation of our project follows and extends the design, with the two main components being included alongside the means of running the simulation and various scenarios, the means of testing the algorithm, gathering metrics on these tests, and displaying these metrics so that the optimum state of the variables in the `AntColonyOptimisation` algorithm can be found.

+With these extensions to the design, the implementation of the project contains the following:
 1. Ant Colony Optimisation Algorithm
 2. Visual Display of the Algorithm
+3. Simulation & Scenarios
+4. Displaying Test Results using the Elastic Stack

 ### 4.1 Ant Colony Optimisation (ACO) Algorithm